X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Purpose: API functions for 65C816
 Call address: $FEA8
-Communication registers: .A, .X, .Y, .P
+Communication registers: .C, .X, .Y, .P
 Preparatory routines: None
-Error returns: Varies, but usually .C=1
+Error returns: Varies, but usually c=1
 Stack requirements: Varies
 Registers affected: Varies

 **Description:** This API slot provides access to various native mode 65C816 calls.
-The call is selected by the .A register, and each call has its own register use and return behavior.
+The call is selected by the .C register (accumulator), and each call has its own register use and return behavior.

 **IMPORTANT**
 * All of the calls behind this API __must__ be called in native 65C816 mode, with m=0, x=0, DP=$0000.